Differentiable Inductive Logic Programming in High-Dimensional Space: Introduction

 Neuro-symbolic ILP is quickly becoming one of the most important research domains in inductive synthesis \cite{CropperD22}.
 Such systems can aid explainability research by providing logical representations of what was learned and providing noise-handling capabilities to symbolic learners.
 Systems such as $\delta$ILP can consistently learn solutions for many standard inductive synthesis problems \cite{dilp1,SPD2023}.
 Nonetheless, searching through the hypothesis space remains a challenging task.
 To deal with this difficulty, inductive learners introduce problem-specific restrictions that reduce the size of the respective search space \cite{ShindoNY21,SenCRG22}; what is commonly referred to as \textit{language bias}.
 While this is conducive to solving simple learning tasks, more complex synthesis tasks or tasks where the required language bias is not easily specifiable remain a formidable challenge.

-\textit{Predicate Invention} (PI) allows one to circumvent the issues associated with restricting the search space.
+Predicate invention (PI) is a technique that enables the creation of new predicates, thereby adding shortened programs to the hypothesis space and circumventing the limitations imposed by the user-provided background knowledge.
 However, in purely symbolic inductive synthesis, reliance on large-scale PI is avoided, as it is time- and space-wise too demanding \cite{MuggletonRPBFIS12}, and has only been used effectively in very restricted settings~\cite{oneshotlearning2023}.

-This paper presents an approach based on \textit{differentiable} ILP~\cite{dilp1}, an influential approach to neuro-symbolic inductive synthesis, amenable to large-scale predicate invention.
-We show that a few changes to the original architecture is enough to train models using a reduced language bias that tests with significantly higher success rate.
+This paper introduces a novel approach to neuro-symbolic inductive synthesis, compatible with large-scale predicate invention, that leverages the power of the highly influential differentiable ILP \cite{dilp1}.
+We show that a few changes to the original architecture is enough to train models using a reduced language bias that tests with a significantly higher success rate.
 Our extension synthesizes a user-provided number of invented predicates during the learning process.
 Large-scale PI is either intractable for most systems due to memory requirements or results in a performance drop as it clutters the hypothesis space.
 In contrast, gradient descent methods generally benefit from large search spaces (high dimensionality).
 Thus, we propose introducing a large number of invented predicates to improve performance.
 We evaluate the approach on several standard ILP tasks (many derived from~\cite{dilp1}), including several which existing neuro-symbolic ILP systems find to be a significant challenge (see \textit{Hypothesis 1}).

 Solutions found by our extension of $\delta$ILP, in contrast to the usual ILP solutions, include large numbers of invented predicates.
 We posit the usefulness of large-scale PI for synthesizing complex logic programs.
 While adding many invented predicates can be seen as a duplication of the search space and, therefore, equivalent to multiple initializations of existing neuro-symbolic ILP systems, we demonstrate that our extension of $\delta$ILP easily outperforms the re-initialization approach on a particularly challenging task (see \textit{Hypothesis 2}).
 We compare to the most relevant existing approach, $\delta$ILP (presented in~\cite{dilp1}).